Esri/arcgis-maps-sdk-dotnet-toolkit/docs/popup-viewer.md

 - Supports charts, media, attachments.
 - Supports basic display of fields and values in non-HTML-based popups.

-> **Important**: Support for charts, multimedia, attachments is only available for WPF.
+> **Important**: Support for charts, multimedia, and attachments is currently only available for WPF.

 ## Usage